netdata/netdata/collectors/python.d.plugin/gearman/README.md

-# Gearman
+# Gearman monitoring with Netdata

-Module monitors Gearman worker statistics.
+Monitors Gearman worker statistics.
 A chart is shown for each job as well as one showing a summary of all workers.

 Note: Charts may show as a line graph rather than an area graph if you load Netdata with no jobs running.
 To change